 - Recent Stories

 It’s the most wonderful time of the year – but it can also be one of the most expensive!
 Saving during the holidays can be a challenge, especially when it comes to gift shopping.
-Whether you’re shopping for Christmas or Hannuakah, don’t get wrapped up in the holiday spending trap.
+Whether you’re buying gifts for Christmas or Hanukkah, don’t get wrapped up in the holiday spending trap.

-Write down everyone you need a present for.
-Figure out how much money you have to spend on each person or your total budget.
+- Figure out how much money you have to spend on each person

-If you know what you want to get them, write it down.
-This can help you stay on track while shopping versus impulse buying in the store as well as save you time when you get to the store.
-If you have already done some planning and know the store, write it down as well.
+If you know what gifts you want to buy for each person, write them down.
+This helps you stay on track while shopping versus impulse spending and saves you time at the store.
+If you know the store, write it down as well.
 Use a table or a spreadsheet like the example below.

-Stick to your list and be careful of “great deals” or splurges that you might find.
+Stick to your list and be careful of “great deals” or splurges.
 If you come under budget, stick that money into a Bonus Saver savings account so you can earn money on your savings.
-By this time next year it might even have earned you enough extra money to buy a present or two!
+By this time next year your Bonus Saver might earn enough extra money to buy a present or two!

 - Comparison shop.
 Many stores will even price match.

-- Keep watching the sales even when you’re done shopping.
-If you buy something and it goes on sale a week later, most retailers will refund you the difference.
+- Watch the price.
+If you buy something that goes on sale after purchase, see if the retailer will refund the difference.

-Do you have a never-ending list of people on your gift buying list?
+Do you have a never-ending list of people on your gift-buying list?
 If so, find a few people you can cross off.
-Do you really need to buy for co-workers, your hair dresser, the mailman or the dog groomer?
-A nice holiday card can share your well wishes and season’s greetings.
+Do you really need to buy for co-workers, your hairdresser, the mailman, or the dog groomer?
+A nice holiday card can share your well wishes and season’s greetings just as well.

 If you feel like you just can’t cross them off the list, consolidate.